-The West campus Cryo-EM core (Titan Krios), the Center for Cellular and Molecular Imaging (CCMI) at Yale School of Medicine (Tecnai T12 and Glacios, has a training program for beginners), and the Science Hill/YSB EM lab (Talos L120C and Glacios) are integrative components of the Cryo-EM program at Yale University.
+The West campus Cryo-EM core (Titan Krios), the Center for Cellular and Molecular Imaging (CCMI) at Yale School of Medicine (Tecnai T12 and Glacios), and the Science Hill/YSB EM lab (Talos L120C and Glacios) are integrative components of the Cryo-EM program at Yale University.
 A range of instruments is available to users to support research at different stages of their projects.
 Preliminary evaluation is performed utilizing the T12 using negative staining EM.
 Cryo-EM sample optimization and data collection may be performed at Glacios equipped with a K2 direct detector.
 The Talos L120C microscope can be used for both negative staining EM and Cryo-EM sample optimization.
 The Titan Krios should be primarily used for large-scale data collection on optimized samples.

 The typical workflow for single particle projects.